Employee Documentation - Who What When How?

 Employers should maintain copies of all employee records such as: job application, resume, offer letter, benefit elections, pay changes, appraisals, wage garnishments, complaints, corrective actions, I-9s,

-- 4s, acknowledgement of receipts from handbooks, and any other document related to an employee’s work.
+- 4s, acknowledgment of receipts from handbooks, and any other document related to an employee’s work.
 When in doubt, it is usually best to keep a

 Employment decisions like the following should have all details pertaining to the decision maintained: